Light in the Darkness

 Jesus would not entrust himself to them, for he knew all men.
 He did not need man’s testimony about man, for he knew what was in a man.
 Now there was a man of the Pharisees named Nicodemus, a member of the Jewish ruling council.11

 What is the implication here?
 What is it that Jesus knows about this man?
-And one other question – why did this man come at night?
+And one other question—why did this man come at night?
 Is this story falling into the “light/darkness” theme set up in the introduction?

 But wait.
 There is more.
 In the following chapter, there is a woman who meets Jesus at Jacob’s well near Sychar at noon, in full sunlight.
 A man and a woman.
 Darkness and light.
 You might say these stories are as different as night and day.
-But let’s pursue these differences a little further.
-Nicodemus was famous as a member of the Jewish ruling council, a noted religious leader.
-The woman – whose name we do not know – was famous too, or maybe we should say infamous, living with a man who was not her husband and having had five husbands before.
+But to pursue these differences a little further, Nicodemus was famous as a member of the Jewish ruling council, a noted religious leader.
+The woman—whose name we do not know—was famous, too, or maybe infamous, living with a man who was not her husband and having had five husbands before.
 How is that for contrast.

 Nicodemus speaks first with a complement in that conversation, but at the well, Jesus opens the conversation with a request for a drink, to which the woman replies with a rather rude observation about a Jewish man speaking to a woman he does not know, who also happens to be a Samaritan.
-It is interesting to note how quickly both conversations shift – the first from positive to negative and the second from negative to positive.
+It is interesting to note how quickly both conversations shift—the first from positive to negative and the second from negative to positive.

 Jesus tells Nicodemus that things must change saying, “Unless a man is born again, he cannot see the kingdom of God.”12 We quite generally interpret this new birth experience in the context of our own personal salvation and eternal life.
-But I think something else is going on here.
+But something else is going on here.
 Perhaps Jesus is telling this religious leader that without a new birth, without a new way of understanding the kingdom of God, he cannot see it when it is right in front of him.
-And despite containing one of the most famous texts in Scripture – John 3:16 – the story ends poorly.
+And despite containing one of the most famous texts in Scripture—John 3:16—the story ends poorly.

 Nicodemus, rather than face the obvious meaning of Jesus’ words, quibbles with a foolish response.
 “How can a man be born when he is old?
 Surely he cannot enter a second time into his mother’s womb and be born!”13 Obviously, Nicodemus did not believe that, nor did he assume that Jesus believed it either.
 Rather, he sought to avoid facing the changes required for entering the kingdom of God that were being brought in by Jesus.
 The summary of this conversation brings us back to the light and darkness theme again.
 Imagine sneaking across town in the dark and then hearing these words: